Know Your Guitar – A Beginner’s Guide

 Guitar neck parts:

 The narrow section of guitar which you hold to press down the strings is the guitar neck.
+A report from experts at MusicCritic states that the size of the guitar plays a key role when picking up your first from their list of electric guitars or acoustic ones.
+Bigger necks are difficult to practice on and one might be better off with a smaller one to start with.
 The parts of a guitar neck are headstock, truss rod, frets, fretboard, tuners.

 Headstock: Headstock is the first section of the guitar which is a rectangular piece on the top and holds the tuning pegs and tuners.